hmrc/income-tax-mtd-changelog/README.md

 - Create a Foreign Property Income & Expenses Period Summary
 - Amend a Foreign Property Income & Expenses Period Summary
 - Retrieve a Foreign Property Income & Expenses Period Summary
-- Create a UK Property Income & Expenses Period Summary (Note: This endpoint was previously omitted and has now been added for completeness.)
+- Create a UK Property Income & Expenses Period Summary
-- Amend a UK Property Income & Expenses Period Summary (Note: This endpoint was previously omitted and has now been added for completeness.)
+- Amend a UK Property Income & Expenses Period Summary
-- Retrieve a UK Property Income & Expenses Period Summary (Note: This endpoint was previously omitted and has now been added for completeness.)
+- Retrieve a UK Property Income & Expenses Period Summary
-- List Property Income and Expenses Period Summaries (Note: This endpoint was previously omitted and has now been added for completeness.)
+- List Property Income and Expenses Period Summaries

-~~Renamed Gov-Test-Scenario `UK_PROPERTY` to `UK_PROPERTY_FHL_NON_FHL` for the following endpoint:~~ ~~- Retrieve a UK Property Business Annual Submission~~ (Note: This change was added in error and should not have been included.)

 ##### Removed
 Removed `allowances.electricChargePointAllowance` field for tax year 2025-26 onwards from the following:
 - Request body in Create and Amend a UK Property Business Annual Submission and Create and Amend a Foreign Property Annual Submission
-- Response body in Retrieve a UK Property Business Annual Submission and Retrieve a Foreign Property Annual Submission (Note: Previously, only the removal from the request body in Create and Amend a UK Property Business Annual Submission and Create and Amend a Foreign Property Annual Submission was stated.
+- Response body in Retrieve a UK Property Business Annual Submission and Retrieve a Foreign Property Annual Submission
-This update now includes the removal from the response body in Retrieve a UK Property Business Annual Submission and Retrieve a Foreign Property Annual Submission.)

 Removed the object `ukFhlProperty` for tax year 2025-26 onwards for the following endpoint:
 - Create and Amend a UK Property Business Annual Submission

 Removed the object `foreignFhlEea` for tax year 2025-26 onwards for the following endpoint:
-- ~~Submit Foreign Property Accounting Adjustments~~ (Note: This endpoint was added in error and should not have been included.)
 - Create and Amend a Foreign Property Annual Submission

 Removed all FHL & Non-FHL related fields for the following endpoint: